 Today it is estimated that somewhere between one and two percent of Germany’s eighty-two million people are Evangelical.
 Paul Schmidgall in his book Von Oslo to Berlin, estimates there are about 100,000 Pentecostals in Germany.
 Over four million Muslims, mostly from Turkey, call Germany their home.
 Since 2015 almost another one million muslims have come to Germany.
-Compared to the numerical strength of Evangelicalism and Pentecostalism in many countries in Africa, Latin America, and parts of Asia, Germany is well behind in the numbers game.
+Compared to the numerical strength of Evangelicalism and Pentecostalism in many countries in Africa, Latin America, and parts of Asia, German speaking Europe is well behind in the numbers game.
 A true missionary call can not preclude obeying the Great Commission even in those areas of the world that have once been considered Christian.